What is Chiari malformation?

-Normally, the lower part of your brain, known as the cerebellum, and part of the brain stem, sit above an opening in your skull that allows the spinal cord to pass through it.
-If part of your skull is smaller than normal or misshapen, it may push the cerebellum into the spinal canal.
-This may cause a build-up of pressure on your brain stem and spinal cord.
-It can also block the flow of cerebrospinal fluid, which is a clear liquid that protects your brain and spinal cord.
+Normally, the lower part of the brain, known as the cerebellum, and part of the brain stem sit above an opening in the skull that allows the spinal cord to pass through it.
+If part of the skull is smaller than normal or misshapen, it may push the cerebellum into the spinal canal.
+This may cause a build-up of pressure on the brain stem and spinal cord.
+It can also block the flow of cerebrospinal fluid, which is a clear liquid that protects the brain and spinal cord.

 There are 4 types of Chiari malformation depending on the part of the brain that is pushed down into the spinal canal.

 Type 1 occurs when the lower part of the cerebellum extends into the spinal canal.
 It is the most common type.
 People with type 1 may not have any symptoms or may develop symptoms when they are teenagers or adults.